 Many people are able to taste or smell extremely low concentrations of chlorine in water and may be able to detect it in our water system.
 We have to maintain an adequate chlorine level at every customer tap to ensure the safety of the water and to meet regulations.
 If you live close to one of the places where we add chlorine, you will have more chlorine in your water than someone farther away.

+How do I get rid of the chlorine taste and smell in my water?

-An easy way to get rid of the chlorine taste and smell is to fill a container of water and keep it in the fridge for drinking.
+An easy way to get rid of the taste and smell of chlorine is to fill a container of water and keep it in the fridge for drinking.
 Much of the chlorine will leave the water overnight.
 Cold water also tastes and smells better than water at room temperature.
 You will also save water since you don't have to run the tap until the water feels cold every time you want a drink.